TriticeaeToolbox/breedbase.R/README.md

 ### An R package for generating breeDBase upload templates

-This R package (**currently a work in progress**) can be used to create classes of various breeDBase data types (such as an Accession, a phenotyping trial Plot, etc).
+This R package (**currently a work in progress**) can be used to create classes of various breeDBase data types (such as an Accession, a phenotyping Trial, a Plot of a phenotyping Trial, etc).
 One or more instances of a class can be passed to a `buildTemplate` or `writeTemplate` function to create and/or write an upload template to be used for adding data through the breeDBase website.

 ## Installation